dazuma/toys/toys/docs/guide.md

 ### Positional arguments

-Tools may recognize any number of **positional arguments**.
+Tools can recognize any number of **positional arguments**.
 Each argument must have a name, which is a key that the tool can use to obtain the argument's value at execution time.
-Arguments may also have various properties controlling how values are validated and expressed.
+Arguments can also have various properties controlling how values are validated and expressed.

 The above example uses the directive {Toys::DSL::Tool#optional_arg} to declare